 Each program offers opportunities for new and returning participants.
 Or Tzedek provides an amazing foundation for understanding activism, advocacy, and organizing.
-For teens who have previously participated in an Or Tzedek program, the program will provide new opportunities to deepen and strengthen their social justice identities, understanding and skills.
+For teens who have previously participated in Or Tzedek, the program will provide opportunities to play a leadership role in facilitation and JCUA’s campaigns.

 Or Tzedek’s Commitment to Inclusivity